College Hill Presbyterian Church

-College Hill Presbyterian Church, located just outside Oxford, Mississippi at College Hill, is an historic church and a member of the Presbyterian Church in America (PCA).
+College Hill Presbyterian Church, located just outside Oxford, Mississippi, USA, at College Hill, is an historic church and a member of the Presbyterian Church in America (PCA).
 It is listed on the National Register of Historic Places.

 It was organized as a local church on January 11, 1835, in the home of Alexander Shaw, one of the early Scot-Irish settlers in North Mississippi.
 Originally it was named Neriah Church, but shortly thereafter it was redesignated Ebenezer Church.